-Christmas Spiced Fudge
+Treacle Toffee and Spiced Fudge

-Stir continually then you will see the mixture will become smooth, turn a caramel colour and will steadily simmer and bubble gently.
-Stir slowly but regularly for 15 minutes – set your timer.
+Stir all the time then you will see the mixture will become smooth, turn a caramel colour and will steadily simmer and bubble gently.
+Stir slowly and regularly for 15 minutes – set your timer.
 The mixture will thicken and start to leave the sides of the pan.
+If you have a thermometer the fudge needs to be 120-125 degrees c.
 At this point remove from the heat and add the white chocolate chips and continue with the stirring until the chocolate has dissolved.

-Remove the fudge from the tin using the paper as an aid then cut into the exact squares using the score lines.
+Once hardened (usually 3-4 hours) – remove the fudge from the tin using the paper as an aid then cut into the exact squares using the score lines.

-This fudge will keep in an airtight container in a cool place for 4 weeks or you can make in advance and freeze for up to three months.
+This fudge will keep in an airtight container in a cool place for 3-4 weeks or you can make in advance and freeze for up to three months.

 < Back to Recipes